adajel/fem_electrodiffusion_cellular_geometries/README.md

 $ python3 main.py

+All meshes are generates automatically in the code where they are used, if they do not already exist.
 Each numerical experiments can be run by the run_*.py files, i.e. to run the method of manufactured solutions test, execute:

 $ python3 run_MMM_test.py